ans-group/docs.ukfast.co.uk/source/domains/safedns/subdomain_delegation.md

 This is a guide for using SafeDNS to setup subdomain delegation.
 If you do not have access to any of the features please speak to the support team to get them enabled.

-Login to the [ans portal](https://portal.ans.co.uk/safedns) and browser to SafeDNS
+Login to the [ANS Portal](https://portal.ans.co.uk/safedns) and browse to SafeDNS.

 ![SafeDNS Zone Page](files/safedns_zone_page.png)